PillarBox-hub/Forecasting-NHS-Admissions-using-Markov-Chains-Model/README.md

 **Q4Type1Final represents the fourth Quarter for type 1 A&E admissions predictions from 2022 to 2031**

 **Q4Type2Final represents the fourth Quarter for type 2 single speciality admissions predictions from 2022 to 2031**

+2. **Forecast1.zip**

+This file contains 2 Python scripts for Quarterly forecasts across 10 years mainly using numpy and pandas.
+Transition matrix are applied to the actuals to derive the forecasts for the said durations.

+**Type1 represents the Quarterly predictions for A&E admissions based on the matrix{probability})

+**Type2 represents the Quarterly predictions for single speciality admissions based on the matrix{probability})